passagemath/passagemath/pkgs/sagemath-combinat/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

 This pip-installable source distribution ``passagemath-combinat`` is a distribution of a part of the Sage library.
-It provides a small subset of the modules of the Sage library ("sagelib", ``sagemath-standard``).
+It provides a subset of the modules of the Sage library ("sagelib", ``passagemath-standard``).

 What is included